IbrahimTabba/zflutter_gallery/README.md

 ZRubic's cube is a basic implementation for NXN Rubik's Cube presented as a game. you can try it on [Web](https://zflutter-gallery.web.app/) . also it is available on google play [Google Play](https://play.google.com/store/apps/details?id=com.ibrahim.zrubikscube)

+## 2. ZChess

+ZChess is a basic implementation for Chess game. you can try it on [Web](https://zchess-3d.web.app/) .